HimnishParmar/Mailer/README.md

 - Python >3.11.x
 - Pip (Python package installer)
-- Git

 ### Installation

 1. **Clone the Repository**:

-   You can either download the project as a ZIP file from GitHub or clone the repository using the following command:
+   You can either download the project as a ZIP file from GitHub or clone the repository using the following command ( If you don't have Git installed : from https://git-scm.com/downloads you can install it ):

    ```bash
    git clone https://github.com/HimnishParmar/Mailer.git